Skip to main content

 For more on assessments that can affect treatment or benefits, read the guide to independent medical examinations in NSW CTP claims.

-Changing provider during the claim
+Changing rehabilitation provider during the claim

-Changing provider can be reasonable.
+Changing a rehabilitation provider can be reasonable.
 Common reasons include slow progress, poor communication, distance, availability, language needs, trauma comfort, a different injury focus, or a recommendation from your GP or specialist.
 The problem is not the change itself.
 The problem is a change that looks unexplained, duplicates treatment, or creates a gap in the evidence.

 Before changing, ask for your records or a short transfer summary where possible.
 Then give the new provider the accident history, current symptoms, previous treatment, certificates, scans, and insurer details.
 If the new provider is asking for funding, the first report should explain what has changed, what will be done differently, and how progress will be measured.